h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 A proxy may receive an Access-Request packet over a RADIUS/1.1 connection, and then forward that packet over a RADIUS/UDP or a RADIUS/TCP connection.
 In that situation, the proxy SHOULD add a Message-Authenticator attribute to every Access-Request packet which is sent over an insecure transport protocol.

-The original text in {{RFC3579}} Section 3.3, "Note 1" paragraph required that a server suggested that the Message-Authenticator attribute be present for certain Access-Request packets.
+The original text in {{RFC3579}} Section 3.3, "Note 1" paragraph required that the Message-Authenticator attribute be present for certain Access-Request packets.
 It also required the use of Message-Authenticator when the Access-Request packet contained an EAP-Message attribute.
 Experience has shown that some RADIUS clients never use the Message-Authenticator, even for the situations where its use is suggested.

 When the Message-Authenticator attribute is missing from Access-Request packets, it is often possible to trivially forge or replay those packets.
 As such, this document RECOMMENDS that RADIUS clients always include Message-Authenticator in Access-Request packets when using UDP or TCP transport.
 As the scope of this document is limited to defining RADIUS/1.1, we cannot mandate that behavior here.
 Instead, we can note that there are no known negatives to this behavior, and there are definite positives, such as increased security.